-You can use Memcached Wrapper for Microsoft Azure Distributed Cache in two ways.
+You can use NCache's Memcached wrapper for Azure in two ways.
 First is Memcached Plug-In for .NET and Java applications.
 And, second is a Memcached Gateway for all applications.

 You can use Memcached Plug-In with the following Memcached client libraries:

 Alachisoft provides you its own implementation of these Open Source libraries that talk to NCache and provide you Microsoft Azure Distributed Cache for your application.

 Using Memcached Plug-In is recommended for .NET and Java applications over Memcached Gateway because the Plug-In offers faster performance over the Gateway.
 This faster performance is because there is no extra hop that is required in the Gateway approach.